Anton-Tarazi/CSESProblemSet/SortingAndSearching/notes.md

 Loop through numbers once.
 If reach n but haven't yet seen n - 1, need to do another pass.

 **Collecting Numbers II**

+Preprocess numbers using technique from part 1.
+Store numbers in one array, and store their positions in another.
+Then, for each query a, b: find the left number and the right number, and store 4 booleans determining whether each numbers predecessor/ successor is before/ after it.
+Swap the positions of these two numbers and check the predecessors/ successors again.
+The left number might gain a predecessor or lose a successor when it moves to the right position.
+Similarly, the right number might lose a predecessor or gain a successor when it moves to the left position.
+Edge case to watch out for is when the left and right numbers are one apart, in which case gains/ losses are double counted, so adjust the delta by 1 in opposite direction to take care of this.

 **Playlist**

 Two pointers.
 Left pointer corresponds to the left end of the subarray.
 Iterate through the right